David Rudder: Career

 In 1977, Rudder joined Charlie's Roots, a leading band in Trinidad and Tobago, which launched with help and sponsorship from New York-based record producer Rawlson Charles.
 Rudder spent many years as one of the band's vocalists.

 In 1986, he came to prominence on Andy Narell's album The Hammer, which produced two big hits: "The Hammer" (a tribute to the late pannist Rudolph Charles) and "Bahia Girl".
 This was followed in 1987 with "Calypso Music", a brilliant encapsulation of the history of calypso.
-In 1988 Rudder released what is widely considered his best album to date, Haiti, which included the title track, a tribute to the glory and suffering of Haiti; "Engine Room", which captured the energy of the steel band; and "Rally 'Round the West Indies", which (with modified lyrics) became the anthem of West Indies cricket.
+In 1988, Rudder released what is widely considered his best album to date, Haiti, which included the title track, a tribute to the glory and suffering of Haiti; "Engine Room", which captured the energy of the steel band; and "Rally 'Round the West Indies", which (with modified lyrics) became the anthem of West Indies cricket.

 In 1991, four tracks performed by Rudder were included in the soundtrack of the film Wild Orchid: "Dark Secret" (two versions), "Children Of Fire (Call Of Xango)", and "Just a Carnival", which includes Rudder in the final scene in the movie "performing" on the beach.
-In 1996, he was appointed a Goodwill Ambassador for the United Nations Development Program (UNDP).
+In 1996, he was appointed a Goodwill Ambassador for the United Nations Development Programme (UNDP).

 In 2008, Rudder did a soca collaboration with fellow Trinidadian Machel Montano, "Oil and Music" on Machel's 2007 album Flame On.
 In 2011, Rudder performed a soca collaboration called "Glow" with Barbados' "Queen of Soca" Alison Hinds.
+On 28 April 2022, Rudder's "Trini 2 De Bone" appeared in the FX comedy Atlanta in the seventh episode of season 3 also entitled "Trini 2 De Bone".
 He has released more than 30 albums and has performed in venues across the Caribbean, Europe, North and South America, Asia, and Africa.

+In April 2023, Rudder announced that he had been diagnosed with Parkinson's disease.
+He would continue to write new material and give smaller concerts, but would cease exhausting performances after his 70th birthday.

 Awards and honours

+In 1992, Rudder was awarded a Hummingbird Silver Medal by the Government of Trinidad and Tobago.
+He was later appointed, in 1996, as a Goodwill Ambassador to the United Nations Development Programme (UNDP).
+On 2 May 2018, Rudder was also bestowed the keys to the city of Port of Spain.

 On 25 October 2015, the University of the West Indies (UWI) awarded Rudder the honorary degree Doctor of Letters (D.Litt.), in recognition of his "outstanding" contributions to Caribbean culture.

 On 3 July 2022, Rudder was conferred with the Order of the Caribbean Community (OCC).